Public image of Donald Trump: Approval ratings

+Politician

+Trump was viewed as not a serious candidate during the 2016 presidential campaign.
+He was viewed positively by some voters as an outsider who was opposed to politicians, appealing in the context of the Tea Party movement.

 Social media

 Trump's presence on social media has attracted attention worldwide since he joined Twitter in March 2009.
 He frequently tweeted during the 2016 election campaign and has continued to do so as president.
-As of October 2020, Trump has more than 85 million Twitter followers.
+As of March 2024, Trump has more than 87 million Twitter followers.

 By the end of May 2020, Trump had written about 52,000 tweets.
 These include 22,115 tweets over seven years before his presidential candidacy, 8,159 tweets during the 1 1/2 years of his candidacy and transition period, and 14,186 tweets over the first three years of his presidency.
+Of all those tweets, Trump was found to have lied 30,000 plus times.

 Trump has frequently used Twitter as a direct means of communication with the public.
 A White House press secretary said early in his presidency that Trump's tweets are official statements by the president of the United States, employed for announcing policy or personnel changes.
 Trump used Twitter to fire Secretary of State Rex Tillerson in March 2018 and Secretary of Defense Mark Esper in November 2020.

 Many of Trump's tweets contain false assertions.
 In May 2020, Twitter began tagging some Trump tweets with fact-checking warnings and labels for violations of Twitter rules.
 Trump responded by threatening to "strongly regulate" or "close down" social media platforms.